 1st Lt.
 Harvey Francis Rice was born on October 17, 1918, in Crary, North Dakota, to Hugh E. Rice and Cecilia Thumb-Rice.
-With his two sisters, he grew up in Crary.
+With his two sisters, he grew up in Crary, North Dakota.
 He attended the University of North Dakota, majored in engineering, and graduated in 1939.
 While at the university he was a member of the ROTC program and received a commission in the Army Reserve.
-It is known that he worked in the construction of the Coulee Dam in Washington State, married Virgie K. Sorensen-Wasen on June 4, 1941, and became the step-father to her son.
-On July 9, 1941, he was called to active duty as a second lieutenant and reported for active duty on July 11, at Fort Douglas, Utah, and was sent to Ft.
+It is known that he worked in the construction of the Coulee Dam in Washington State, married Virgie K. Sorensen-Wasen on June 4, 1941, and became the stepfather to her son.
+On July 9, 1941, he was called to active duty as a second lieutenant and reported on July 11 to Fort Douglas, Utah, and was sent to Ft.
 Lewis, Washington.
 It appears that he had attended tank school at some point because he was given command of a platoon of C Company tanks when he joined the 194th Tank Battalion.

 On September 4, 1941, the remaining companies of the 194th were sent to Ft.
 Mason, north of San Francisco, by train and arrived at 7:30 A.M. on the 5th.
 From there, they were ferried, on the U.S.A.T.
 General Frank M. Coxe to Ft.
 MacDowell on Angel Island where they were inoculated and given medical examinations by the battalion’s medical detachment.
 Men with medical conditions were replaced with men who had been sent there for that purpose.
 The battalion’s new tanks had their turrets removed to fit them in the ship’s hold.
 So that the turrets would be put back on the same tanks, the tanks’ serial numbers were painted on the turrets.